 Diagnosing bipolar disorder (BPD), especially in the early stages can be difficult as the symptoms are not distinct, can be confusing and there are no laboratory tests that can confirm the presence or absence of BPD.
 The doctor diagnoses bipolar disorder based on the signs and symptoms, your medical history and your family's medical history, and if tests are needed.
-Read to know more on how bipolar disorder is diagnosed.
+Read to know more about how bipolar disorder is diagnosed.

 History and physical examination: The first step in diagnosing any mental health disorder is to talk to a doctor.
 The doctor will take a detailed history and conduct a physical examination.
 Inform your doctor about any family history of bipolar disorder or other mental illnesses.
 Your doctor will interview or talk to your close relatives, spouse or friends to know how they describe your symptoms and obtain a family medical history.

-Lab tests: Blood test or a brain scan cannot identify bipolar disorder, but they can help to rule out other contributing factors, such as a stroke or brain tumour as the underlying cause of your symptoms.
+Lab tests: Blood test or a brain scan cannot identify bipolar disorder, but they can help to rule out other contributing factors, such as a stroke or a brain tumour as the underlying cause of your symptoms.

 Mental health evaluation: If there is no other probable reason for your symptoms, your physician will refer you to a trained mental health professional, such as a psychiatrist (a doctor who specialises in diagnosing and treating mental health disorder such as depression, bipolar disorder).
 The doctor or mental health professional will discuss with you any family history of bipolar disorder or other mental illnesses and take a detailed history of symptoms.

-Currently, the Diagnostic and Statistical Manual of Mental Disorders criteria are used to diagnose most of the mental health problems.
+Currently, the Diagnostic and Statistical Manual of Mental Disorders criteria is used to diagnose most of the mental health problems.
 The doctor will use the Diagnostic and Statistical Manual of Mental Disorders or DSM to diagnose bipolar disorder.
 Based on the DSM criteria, there are four basic types of bipolar disorder: